Downtown Lafayette Parking Management Study (2024/25)

 - Data Collection: October 2024

-- Stakeholder Workshops: Winter 2024
+- Stakeholder Workshops:

-- Public Workshop and Online Survey: Winter 2025
+- Online Survey: May 2025

 - Assessment of Existing and Future Parking Demand: Spring 2025

-- Final Parking Study Report: Summer 2025
+- Final Parking Study Report: Winter 2025

 Past Parking Analyses